ClaireHzl/Projet_Squat/README.md

 # SQUAT Correction Project

-This code allows to get an auditory and haptic feedback on a squat workout.
+This code allows to get an auditory and vibrotactile feedback on a squat workout.
 It has been specifically thought to be used by visually impaired people, but it could be used by anyone.

 ## Material